Identity Strain: When Success Makes Life Slowly Eroded

 • Psychological conflict, not simply “too much work”

-• Chronic condition, not temporary adjustment phase
+• Often persistent, not just a short adjustment phase

 Identity Strain: The Real Driver of Expat Exhaustion